 Chemical cleaners or solvents should not be thrown away in a dumpster.
 Empty containers are usually accepted, as long as they do not contain residual chemicals.

 Ink used in pens and printers, as well as resins, can damage equipment and stain the interior of dumpsters.
 These are best disposed of through recycling centers or retailers with drop-off locations.

-Disposing of propane tanks, fuels, oils and other flammable materials using a dumpster is a major safety hazard.
-These substances are highly combustible and disposing of them improperly is illegal in most areas.
-You should contact a propane company, your local fire department, or a local hazardous material collection center for further disposal information.
+Disposing of propane tanks, fuels, oils and other flammable materials in a dumpster is a serious safety hazard.
+These substances are highly combustible, and disposing of them improperly is illegal in most areas.
+You should contact a propane company, your local fire department or a hazardous material collection center for further disposal information.

 Since many railroad ties are treated with harmful wood preservatives, they aren’t allowed in our dumpsters.
 However, most landfills will accept intact railroad ties.
-They can also be recycled and reused by organizations such as Habitat for Humanity, or even local businesses looking for landscaping supplies or parking lot bumpers.
+They can also be recycled and reused by organizations such as Habitat for Humanity, or local businesses looking for landscaping supplies and parking lot bumpers.

 Asbestos is a flame retardant found in older homes and various industrial products.
 It is considered a carcinogen, which has resulted in landfill bans in most U.S. states.
 If you know your home contains asbestos, contact a licensed asbestos abatement contractor for safe removal and disposal.

 Industrial drums contain potentially dangerous byproducts of industrial processes.
 These should be disposed of through haulers licensed for hazardous waste disposal.

 Don't have time to call right now?
 No problem.
 You can get pricing and order online at any time.Order Online

 We're here to help, wherever you are in the dumpster rental process.
 Check out some of the questions we get asked most.Frequently Asked Questions